TheMightyGit/rssole/README.md

 ## Notes / TODOs / Warnings

 - `readcache.json` (which notes which URLs you've marked as read) grows unbounded at the moment.
-- No tests and some poor error handling in places.
+- Few tests and some poor error handling in places.
 It's very much prototype code right now.

 ## Key Dependencies